 This Blood Orange and Fennel Salad with arugula and avocado is everything on a cold winter day.
 It’s drizzled with a lovely Citrus Vinaigrette and finished with a big crack of black pepper.
-This salad is Whole30 compliant, vegan, Paleo, and gluten free.
+It’s so full of flavor, you’d never guess this salad is Whole30 compliant, vegan, Paleo, and gluten free.

 I used to think salad was just lettuce and ranch dressing.
 Read: BORING.
 But over the years, I’ve found that salads can be super different, they can even be exciting, when you mix and match ingredients.
 Especially during rounds of Whole30, I like to use what’s available seasonally and challenge myself to get creative with my salads.